-The bad news is that there’s not a whole lot of evidence that any kind of tea can actually help you get to sleep.
+The bad news is that there’s not much evidence that any kind of tea can actually help you get to sleep.

 In this article I’ll be taking a look at some of the most popular types of nighttime tea, and checking out which herbs, flowers and plants go into them.

 And we’ll also explore why it is that even though some research says that tea doesn’t help, millions of people say it does.

 Part 2: The herbs, flowers, plants and roots that may help you relax and sleep.